 - Read the disclosure obligations in the SLA.

 - Familarise yourself with the form of statement.
 This might be the Law Institute of Victoria (LIV) form, one you have drafted, or one used as a precedent by the firm.

 - Develop and use a checklist to collect information from the client about the property to be sold.
 LPLC has a Key risk checklist: sale of land questions for the vendor which can be used or adapted.

 To step up your efforts to deliver a first-rate section 32 statement consider:

 - collecting and reviewing section 32 statements prepared by other firms and note anything from them that you can use to improve your own section 32 statements.

-Invest in some good resources or current books on conveyancing in Victoria2 and consult them regularly.
+Invest in some good resources or current books on conveyancing in Victoria (See Further Reading on this page) and consult them regularly.

 Take some time to read cases about vendor disclosure obligations.